Mickey (Toni Basil song): Other artists

-In addition to Lolly's version, several other artists were inspired by Toni Basil's original version of Mickey.
+In addition to Lolly's version, several other artists covered or adapted Toni Basil's original version of "Mickey".
 Carola Häggkvist released a Swedish version of the song in 1983, which achieved success in Scandinavia.
-The Swedish version had lyrics written by Ingela "Pling" Forsman for the 1983 album Främling.
+The Swedish version had lyrics written by Ingela "Pling" Forsman for the album Främling.

-In 1983, Mexican pop band Timbiriche included a Spanish adaptation of the song on their album En Concierto.
+In the same year, Mexican pop band Timbiriche included a Spanish adaptation of the song on their album En Concierto.
+Irish girl group B*Witched did a cover of the song that was included on the soundtrack of the film Bring It On (2000).

+In 1983, "Weird Al" Yankovic released a parody of the song revolving around the 1950s sitcom I Love Lucy, titled after one of the show's main characters, Ricky Ricardo.
+The parody featured a duet with voice actress Tress MacNeille as Ricky's wife Lucy.
 The entire structure of the Run–D.M.C. song "It's Tricky" was consciously lifted from "Mickey".
-Irish girl group B*Witched did a cover of the song that was included on the soundtrack of the film Bring It On (2000).
-"Speed Drive" is a song by British singer Charli XCX from Barbie the Album, the soundtrack of the 2023 film Barbie.
+"Speed Drive" is a song by British singer Charli XCX from Barbie the Album, the soundtrack of the 2023 film Barbie, which interpolates the song.

+American rapper Nitty sampled parts of "Mickey" for his single "Hey Bitty", released in the United States on January 18, 2005.
+In Australia, where Nitty's previous single "Nasty Girl" had topped the ARIA Singles Chart, "Hey Bitty" was released as a CD single on April 25, containing two remixes and album track "It's Official" as B-sides.
+The single reached number 11 on the ARIA Singles Chart and stayed in the top 50 for 12 weeks, finishing 2005 at number 86 on the Australian year-end chart.